-To exercise most of the entry rights under the WHS Act, a union official must also hold a valid and current WHS entry permit, which is issued either by the Fair Work Commission, or by a relevant State or territory authority.

-This means that if a union official (who is not assisting an HSR) wants to enter a workplace under the WHS Act to inquire into a suspected WHS contravention or to consult and advise workers about WHS, the union official is required to have a Fair Work entry permit and a WHS entry permit.
-However, to enter premises only to assist an HSR, a union official only requires a Fair Work entry permit.
+If a union official wishes to exercise any of their WHS entry permit holder rights, they must re-enter the workplace as a WHS entry permit holder and in accordance with the requirements for entry under the WHS Act, including by providing notice of their entry unless an exception applies.
+This means that if a union official (who is not assisting a HSR) wants to enter a workplace under the WHS Act, for example, to inquire into a suspected WHS contravention or to consult and advise workers on work health and safety matters, the union official is required to hold a current Fair Work entry permit and a WHS entry permit to exercise those rights.